Hylotelephium sieboldii aka Siebold's Sedum

 Siebold's Sedum

-How to care for Siebold's Sedum
+How difficult is it to take care of Siebold's Sedum

 Caring for Siebold's Sedum is a breeze, as it is highly adaptable and forgiving to minor neglect.